catseye/SixtyPical/README.markdown

         sta vic_border_colour    ; uh... what do we know about reg A here?
     }

-...*unless* one of the following is true:
+...is illegal *unless* one of the following is true:

 *   the A register is declared to be a meaningful output of `update_score`
 *   `update_score` was determined to not change the value of the A register